Make sure you subscribe to my newsletter to get your copy of 10 Easy Recipes For The Gluten-Free Beginner.

 - ¼ teaspoon sea salt

 - ½ cup coconut oil, room temp

 - 1 ½ tablespoons black strap molasses, unsulphured

-- 1 tablespoon ground chia mixed with ¼ cup warm water (or one egg)
+- 1 tablespoon ground chia seed mixed with ¼ cup warm water (or one egg)

 - ½ cup raisins

 1. Preheat oven to 350 degrees and line two baking trays with parchment.

 2. In a bowl, combine tapioca flour, oat flour, ginger, cinnamon, baking soda, baking powder, and sea salt.